What is happening in May to celebrate the Class of 2021?

 Do I have to participate in the online celebration?

-No. If you do not want to have your name included in the online ceremony, please email firstname.lastname@example.org if you would like your information omitted from the online graduate slides.
+No. If you do not want to have your name included in the online ceremony, please log into your Marching Order account and click “No” to the question “Do you plan to participate in the virtual ceremony?” this will remove your slide from the online graduate slides.
 Regardless of your choice, you will be able to participate in the future in-person ceremony.

 What about my Cap and Gown?